Menu

 Like the other two days, Day 3 starts with an ascent but fortunately, it is only a short and gradual one.
 Less than 45 minutes later, we reached the Orchard, a beautiful open grassy area full of ferns and what looked like fruit trees (but are in fact ribbonwood trees).

 From there the track weaves in and out of the trees, past clear streams and waterfalls to culminate at Earland Falls (174m).
-We were incredibly blessed with our weather as a few days earlier it had been too dangerous to trek past Earland Falls and hikers had to take the flood detour track instead.
+We were incredibly blessed with our weather; a few days earlier it had been too dangerous to trek past Earland Falls and hikers had to take the flood detour track instead.

 We spent some time having morning tea and then continued on the rather rocky track.
 The track steadily leads downhill until you reach Lake Howden.